Ever had an air plant? Which air plant should you get? Tillandsia (air plants) require a good deal of care, but they're definitely worth it!

 Blenko Glass Company produces hand-blown art glass as well as water jugs, drinking glasses, salad bowls & other functional glassware.

-Losing plants during the brutally hot days of summer doesn't have to happen.
-You can protect flowers, vegetables & trees from heat & drought with a few smart gardening practices.
+Losing plants and trees during the brutally hot days of summer doesn't have to happen.
+You can protect them from heat & drought with these 9 smart gardening practices.

 Attract swallowtail butterflies to your yard with golden alexanders (Zizia aurea), one of the preferred foods of swallowtail caterpillars, which feed on the leaves & flowers.